james-wallis/wallisconsultancy/_pages/dynamic/terms.md

 ---
 ### Terms and Conditions

-The following terms constitute the Terms of Business (the "Terms of Business") of Michael Anthony Wallis trading as Wallis Consultancy to provide services as described below.
+The following terms constitute the Terms of Business (the "Terms of Business") of Michael Anthony Wallis trading as Wallis Family Mediation to provide services as described below.
 They will apply to all transactions between both parties, unless varied in writing.

 1. **Interpretation**

-   1. For the purposes of these Terms of Business: references to "I" and 'me' refers to Wallis Consultancy.
+   1. For the purposes of these Terms of Business: references to "I" and 'me' refers to Wallis Family Mediation.
    2. References to "you" and "your" are to the person or persons to whom our Terms of Business is addressed.
    3. "consultancy services" means the services to be provided in accordance with these Terms of Business.
 2. **Conduct**